opentargets-archive/data_pipeline/README.md

 CTTV_REDIS_REMOTE=true
 CTTV_REDIS_SERVER=127.0.0.1:8888

-if you dont specify remote then it will try to bind to that host and port and the overwrite rule is env var then arguments overwrite
+If you do not specify remote then it will try to bind to that host and port and the overwrite rule is env var then arguments overwrite

 # Copyright

-Copyright 2014-2018 Biogen, Celgene Corporation, EMBL - European Bioinformatics Institute, GlaxoSmithKline, Takeda Pharmaceutical Company and Wellcome Sanger Institute
+Copyright 2014-2018 Biogen, Celgene Corporation, EMBL - European Bioinformatics Institute, GlaxoSmithKline, Sanofi, Takeda Pharmaceutical Company and Wellcome Sanger Institute

 This software was developed as part of the Open Targets project.
 For more information please see: http://www.opentargets.org